The Ultimate Tough Guy goes Head-to-Head with Cancer

 At the time of this article, Mr. T was seeking a publisher for his new book Cancer Saved My Life: Cancer Ain't for No Wimps, from which portions of this article are excerpted.

-This article was originally published in Coping® with Cancer magazine, March/April 2000.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, March/April 2000.